Directory of Waste Resources on the Web

 Belarus Ministry of Natural Resources and Environmental Protection An environmental protection system has been in place in Belarus since 1960.

-Brazil-Ministerio de Meo Ambiente Website is in Spanish
+Brazil-Ministerio de Meo Ambiente Website is in Portuguese

 Bulgaria Ministry of Environment and Water The mission of the Ministry is to preserve the natural heritage of Bulgaria and ensure a healthy environment.